pixelbrackets/pap/README.md

 - Build App - Prepare expected directory structures & fetch packages
 - Lint - Identify errors before the app is running
 - Deploy - Sync files to configurable target stages
-- View - Do a smoke test to verify that the app is still working
+- Verify - Do a smoke test to verify that the app is still working
 - Test - Start integration tests

 🔧